 Handsome Devil (2016)

 Time for a bit of comedy.
 Handsome Devil is set in an elite, rugby-obsessed, all-boys boarding school called Wood Hill College in Ireland.
 The main character Ned (played by Fionn O’Shea), meets star rugby player and new student Conor Masters (played by Nicholas Galitzine).
 Conor is revealed to be gay, and the homophobic attitude that is encouraged in the school (especially on the rugby team) causes a challenge to the boy’s friendship.

-This film is a call-out to the snobby and hypocrites of the Elite.
+This film is a call-out to the snobby hypocrites of the Elite.
 One of the ways they do this is through Conor and the new English teacher Mr. Sherry (played by Andrew Scott).
 He pushes the students to be better and performs a music piece for a talent show (the one interest Ned and Conor have in common).
 He’s a brilliant teacher until the school finds out he is in a relationship with a man.
-The coach Pascal (played by Moe Dunford) is a character you want to punch.
+Coach Pascal (played by Moe Dunford) is a character you want to punch.
 Overall, this is a hilarious and down-to-earth film.
 It’s not the typical coming-of-age film, making it much more enjoyable to watch.

 The Emperor’s Club (2002)